How do I know if my septic system is failing?

 What is the tank life of the bacteria/inoculants if food is present?

 The first Remediator units were installed in the latter part of 2000 as part of a research and development program.
 To date, it has not been necessary to re-inoculate these early systems (excluding toxic materials chemotherapy by-products, prolonged periods on strong antibiotics).
 The Bacterial Catalyst should maintain a viable colony within the Remediator unit.
-It is recommended to replace the Remediator Bacterial Catalyst on an annual basis to ensure that the bacterial community stays healthy and to encourage routine site inspection by a certified installer.
+It is recommended to replace the Remediator Bacterial Catalyst on an annual basis to ensure that the bacterial community stays healthy and to encourage routine site inspection by a licensed installer.
 This conservative approach is not costly and ensures the system is performing.

 Do the enzymes that are marketed to rejuvenate septic tanks work?
 How is Remediator different?